Minnesota Mr. Basketball

 The first award winner was Gene Glynn, who attended Waseca High School in Waseca, Minnesota.
 He played for Mankato State University, now known as Minnesota State University.

 Six recipients of the Minnesota Mr. Basketball award were enrolled at Hopkins High School and Minneapolis North High School, the most of any high school.
 Most recipients go to Division I universities, with a high of 17 attending the University of Minnesota.
 Glynn, the 1975 winner; Jim Jensen, the 1978 winner; Steve Schlotthauer, the 1986 winner; Tom Conroy, the 1989 winner; Joel McDonald, the 1991 winner; and Bret Yonke, the 1992 winner, all attended Division II schools.
 Conroy attended Northeastern Illinois University, which upgraded to Division I in 1991, his sophomore year.
 Yonke began his career at Division I Northwestern and later transferred to Division II St. Cloud State due to lack of playing time.
 The 1981 winner, Redd Overton, never attended a university and chose the junior college route instead.

 Several former Minnesota Mr. Basketballs have been selected in the National Basketball Association Draft.
-Kevin McHale, the 1976 choice; Randy Breuer, the 1979 co-choice; Sam Jacobson, the 1994 choice; Joel Przybilla, the 1998 co-choice; and Kris Humphries, the 2003 choice, were picked in the first round.
+Kevin McHale, the 1976 choice; Randy Breuer, the 1979 co-choice; Sam Jacobson, the 1994 choice; Joel Przybilla, the 1998 co-choice; and Kris Humphries, the 2003 choice, and Tyus Jones were picked in the first round.
 Kevin Lynch, the 1987 choice; Khalid El-Amin, the 1997 choice; and 2001 choice Rick Rickert were picked in the second round.
 Jim Petersen, the 1980 choice, was the only pick in the now obsolete third round.
 Chet Holmgren was selected by the Oklahoma City Thunder with the second overall pick in the 2022 NBA draft, making him the highest-selected draft pick ever taken out of Gonzaga and the highest-drafted pick from the state of Minnesota, topping Kevin McHale, who was taken third overall in 1980.

 Award winners

 Joel Przybilla was the co-recipient of the award in 1998.

 Kris Humphries was the recipient of the award in 2003.

 Royce White was the recipient of the award in 2009.

-Tyus Jones was the 2013 recipient.
+Tyus Jones was the 2014 recipient.